blackpuppy/docs/en/core-libraries/helpers/html.rst

 .. php:method:: getCrumbs(string $separator = '&raquo;', string $startText = false)

-    CakePHP has the built in ability to automatically create a breadcrumb trail in your app.
+    CakePHP has the built-in ability to automatically create a breadcrumb trail in your app.
 To set this up, first add something similar to the following in your layout template::

         echo $this->Html->getCrumbs(' > ', 'Home');

     The ``$startText`` option can also accept an array.
 This gives more control over the generated first link::

         echo $this->Html->getCrumbs(' > ', array(